arzieg/mspdoc/docsrc/source/tf/tf_language.rst

 This is different from resources and modules without count or for_each, which can be referenced without an index or key.

+Einschränkungen:

+* A given resource or module block cannot use both count and for_each.
+* for_each keys cannot be the result (or rely on the result of) of impure functions, as their evaluation is deferred during the main evaluation step.

 for
 ----